cthummel/IntroductionToPython/README.md

 ## Installation.

 We need to install Python and Visual Studio Code for this demo.
-Getting the jupyter notebook and git are recommended but not needed.
+Getting the jupyter notebook and git is totally optional.
+If you are interested in doing more programming or working with python more in the future, give them a shot.

 ### Required:

 #### 1) Clone this repository:
-Click on the big green button and select "Download as Zip".
+Above, click on the big green button and select "Download as Zip".
 This will download all the files you need for this class.

 #### 2) Python